 Sacred Place vs. Sacred Space

-There is a difference between sacred space and a sacred place.
+There is a difference between a sacred space and a sacred place.
 Space is where events take place and where events are controlled; it is also an area where a group operates, held by popular consciousness and a narrative that represents the space as meaningful.
 Everyday life is inscribed in space and takes on meaning for people.
 Space is lived or experienced.
 In contrast, a place is spatial, environmental, and has a human appraisal.
 A place is familiar and local but can include larger areas of network, connections, and patterns of activities.
 A sacred place can be either a natural configuration or artificial construction like a church or mosque.
 Usually, sacred sites are sacred because of the people associated with them; these people have religious significance or credibility.

 The United States is unique because people identify first with a locality, a state, and then a nation.
-In other words, people identify with parts of the United States, as well as all of it.
+In other words, people identify with parts of the United States as well as all of it.
 For that reason, the American landscape is not homogeneous because it varies by locality.
 Federal legislation, mass media, and large corporations lend apparent uniformity and a false sense of community.
 There are imagined benefits of identity bound to a common territory.